Berlingske

 http://www.b.dk

-Berlingske, which was called Berlingske Tidende until 2011, is one of the oldest newspapers still in circulation in Denmark.
+Berlingske, which was called Berlingske Tidende until 2011, is one of the oldest daily newspapers still in circulation in Denmark.
 It was founded in Copenhagen by Ernst Heinrich Berling on 3 January 1749 under the name Kjøbenhavnske Danske Post-Tidender.
 Berlingske is now published by the Danish company Berlingske Media, which was acquired by Belgian media group De Persgroep in 2014.
-Alongside Berlingske, Berlingske Media also owns BT, which has been distributed free on weekdays since 2020, Weekendavisen and until the end of 2019 the radio station Radio24syv.
-The chairman of the board since 2018 is the former minister Connie Hedegaard of the Conservatives.
-In 2019, the financial media company euroinvestor was bought up.
-The number of employees continues to decline.
-As with all Danish media, the digital offerings are prioritized higher than the print offerings.
+Alongside Berlingske, Berlingske Media also owns news website B.T. and Weekendavisen.
+It also owned the radio station Radio24syv until it was closed down at the end of 2019.
+As with all Danish media, the digital editions are now given higher priority than the print versions.

 Label